peterhinch/micropython_eeprom/README.md

-# 1. micropython_eeprom
+# 1. A MicroPython EEPROM driver

-A driver to enable MicroPython to access Microchip EEPROM devices.
-Unlike flash memory EEPROMs may be written on a byte addressable basis.
+This enables MicroPython to access Microchip EEPROM devices.
+Unlike flash memory, EEPROMs may be written on a byte addressable basis.
 Its endurance is specified as a million writes compared to the 10K typical of most flash memory.
 In applications such as data logging the latter can be exceeded relatively rapidly.